-The GRE, or Graduate Record Examination, is nightmare-inducing for college applicants everywhere – but it doesn’t have to be.
+The GRE, or Graduate Record Examination, strikes fear into college applicants everywhere – but it doesn’t have to.

-Lots of students put off taking this exam until the last possible minute.
-While it’s not a difficult test, it does require a bit of preparation, especially if you want to do your best.
+Many students postpone this exam until the final possible moment.
+While not particularly difficult, it demands adequate preparation, especially if you want to achieve your best performance.

-The GRE isn’t exactly a test you can “cram” for.
-However, with a little bit of preparation and devotion to mastering solid study strategies, you’ll be able to succeed when you take this challenging exam.
+The GRE isn’t a test you can “cram” for.
+However, with focused preparation and commitment to proven study strategies, you’ll succeed when facing this challenging exam.

 Here’s what you need to know about the best ways to study for the GRE.